joelsernamoreno/EvilCrowCable-Wind/README.md

 1. Go to the Arduino libraries directory and create your layout in USB/src/layouts/

-**Note:** Use the other layouts for reference
+**Note:** Use the other layouts for reference.

 ![Add Layout](https://github.com/joelsernamoreno/EvilCrowCable-Wind/blob/main/images/add-layout.png)

-2. Modify USB/src/USBHIDKeyboard.h and include your new layout
+2. Modify USB/src/USBHIDKeyboard.h and include your new layout.

 ![Include Layout](https://github.com/joelsernamoreno/EvilCrowCable-Wind/blob/main/images/include-layout.png)